joshgoebel/exercism_plus/README.md

 - <a href="#inline-student-profiles">Inline student profiles</a> to provide context for who you are mentoring
 - <a href="#keybindings">Keybindings</a> for common tasks
 - <a href="#textual-analysis-engine">Textual analysis engine</a> - to help prevent common mentoring anti-patterns
+- <a href="#popout-editor">Pop-out editor</a> - for commenting on lengthy solutions with a lot of code
 - Add a "Queue" (New solutions) link to the site menu (my workflow is heavy on this and the Notifications view)

 ### Subtle usability improvements